ManWithMachine/TitanicSpaceship/README.md

 These are the files that contains my predictions using 4 different models.

 Note:
-Although Random forrest classifier had the best score for training data (Almost 100%), with Tensor flow model I achived best result 0.79!
+Although Random forrest classifier had the best score for training data (Almost 100%), with Tensor flow model I achived best result in this competition 0.79!